Waldemar Erfurth

 Erfurth was born in Berlin.
-He had served in World War I, winning the Iron Cross 1st Class and the Knight's Cross of the Royal House Order of Hohenzollern.
-After the War he continued service in the Reichswehr of the Weimar Republic.
-During the Second World War he was a liaison officer in the Finnish headquarters 1941–44.
+He served in World War I, winning the Iron Cross 1st Class and the Knight's Cross of the Royal House Order of Hohenzollern.
+After the war, he continued in the Reichswehr of the Weimar Republic.
+During the Second World War, he was a liaison officer in the Finnish headquarters 1941–44.
 He wrote a book about the Murmansk railroad and a war journal from 1944.
 He died in Tübingen.